Some of the reasons…

 B. General problems:

-- You can’t convince somebody of that which they refuse to believe.
+- You can’t convince somebody of that which they refuse to believe: self-deception is the true pandemic of our age.

 - We can’t write dissertations, and if we did nobody would read them.
 Dissertations are meant to be defended, and defensive writing is tedious and boring.
-And so, yes, there really are holes in the logic of most any writing, and if the goal not understanding, but tearing the writing of an “opponent” apart, there will be grounds for doing so.
-We must over-simplify or remain silent: in talking about complex situations, generalization is necessary.
+And so, yes, there really are holes in the logic of most any writing, and if the goal not understanding–but tearing the writing of an “opponent” apart–there really will be grounds for doing so.
+We must over-simplify or remain silent: when talking about complex situations, generalization is necessary.

 - Often people do not say what they really mean.
 Even more often, they do not realize the necessary implications of their claim…what must logically follow–without regard to their intentions.
 Ideas have consequences.